Hospice Care for ALS |

 Who pays?

-Insurance should cover all of your hospice care at home.
-Medicare, private insurance, the VA, and Medicaid (in most states) will cover standard expenses.
-If you have Medicaid, check to make sure your state’s program covers hospice care.
+Insurance will cover hospice services at home.
+Medicare, private insurance, the VA, and Medicaid should cover standard expenses.

 Inpatient care at hospice facilities (aside from short-term respite stays) is not covered by Medicare, Medicaid, or private insurance.